Acupuncture & Herbal Medicine

 Exploring breathwork, medical Qigong and channel theory.
 Thursdays at 11:00 am in blocks of 4 sessions, recorded to cloud for access and practice at ones convenience.
 Face to face workshops running in the term to provide fine tuning.

 Enrollment via highestsprings shop or please get in touch, all welcome.

 Daniel teaches Tai Chi and Qigong in Bideford and Barnstaple holding classes and workshops around the south west.
 This includes at acclaimed retreats such as Yeotown in North Devon.
 He is particularly interested on how these arts can be applied to improve health and well-being.

-Click this link to see an old video of Dr Chi and Chen Man Ching practicing the forms beautifully.
+Click these links to see old videos of Dr Chi and Chen Man Ching practicing the forms beautifully.

 Daniel is an associate instructor for Master Jessie Tsao of Tai Chi Health Ways.

 The Tai chi Bang eight immortal flute form is based on practices thousands of years old.
-Based on a Chinese folk law character called Han Xiang.
-He was one of 8 immortals who's power was a life giving flute!
-Created by master Tsao it combines Chen style Tai Chi coiling movements with self defense and Daoist meditation techniques.
+Based on a Chinese folklore character called Han Xiang.
+He was one of 8 immortals whose power was a life giving flute!
+Created by master Tsao it combines Chen style Tai Chi coiling movements with self defence and Daoist meditation techniques.
 This routine helps to:

 There are many ways to help the mind.
 If you are feeling stressed, anxious, overworked or just want some clarity in thought Tai Chi philosophy holds many gems in which to help train the mind and lead a more relaxed balanced life.